ajnyga/navigation/README.md

 The plugin replaces the frontend/components/primaryNavMenu.tpl template with a template that loads all navigation item from the OJS database.
 The plugin creates two tables: navigation and navigation_settings.

 Upload and enable in plugin settings.
+Run *php tools/dbXMLtoSQL.php -schema execute plugins/generic/navigation/schema.xml*

 New navigation items can be added from Settings->Website->Navigation.

 The type of a navigation item is *url* or *smarty*, if you use *smarty* the URL should be a json encoded array containing router elements ie. '{"page":"issue","op":"current"}'.